IRC-SPHERE/HyperStream/README.md

 Additionally, one of the requirements to run Hyperstream is a MongoDB server.
 By default, Hyperstream tries to connect to the port 27017 on the localhost.

+To access via a cloud provider, you might try mLab, MongoDB Atlas, or search for a different one.
+If you are using mLab, here are a few notes:

+- Set up an account via the mLab web site instructions.
+When asked to pick a server type (e.g. Amazon, Google, etc) you can just choose free option of 500MB.
+This is more than enough to get started.
+- mLab will ask you to create a database; any name is fine, but make sure you write down what it is.
+- After creating a database, note that you’ll need to create at least one database user in order to access the database.
+- You can test your database connection using MongoDB’s built-in command line tools

-To see the installation steps of MongoDB go to the [official documentation][1].
+To install MongoDB locally go to the [official documentation][1].
 E.g. in a Debian OS it is possible to install with the following command

 ``` Bash
 sudo apt-get install mongodb